codexfi

 ├── prompts.ts — all LLM prompt templates

-├── store.ts — CRUD, dedup, aging, contradiction, search with recency blending
+├── store.ts — business logic: dedup, aging, contradiction, search with recency blending

 ├── extractor.ts — multi-provider extraction with fallback and retry